samrocketman/docker-tomcat/README.md

 Minimal tomcat container based on alpine meant for production use.
 TLS is assumed to be provided externally by a load balancer.

-Best practices
+# Best practices

 - Tomcat 9 running on openjdk11
   - Configuration split between `CATALINA_HOME` and `CATALINA_BASE`.
+  - Final image size is 292MB.
+  - Compatible with both AMD64 and ARM (due to Java on Alpine)
 - Docker practices
-  - Minimal alpine image with openjdk11.
+  - Minimal alpine image.
   - PID 1 init program to handle process signals and child processes.
   - Application starts as a normal system user instead of `root`.
   - Web server starts in foreground.